 Solar for Business With KC Green

 The time for solar is now.
-It’s never been more affordable or more efficient to generate your energy using solar panels.
+It’s never been more affordable or more efficient to generate your energy using solar panels, especially if you are a PPL customer.
+PPL has a great rebate that will help cover a good portion of your solar system.
 You’ll gain a host of benefits, from slashing your energy bill to earning tax credits.
-At KC Green, we are experts in buildings and energy consumption.
+At KC Green, we are experts in roofing, construction and energy consumption.
 We specialize in designing custom solar solutions for businesses that can maximize your investment.
 During our free site assessment, our engineers will determine the optimal system that meets your energy requirements and budget.
 We’ll also calculate your energy savings based on your electric bills.
 When it’s time to get your solar panels up and running, we’ll provide expert installation.